What You Need to Know

 Once all players have anted up, the dealer will then distribute three cards face down on the felt in front of them, along with two cards face down to each player.

-When it comes to your own hole cards, you can examine them of course, but sharing of information between players will be strictly discouraged.
+When it comes to your hole cards, you can examine them, of course.
+Still, sharing of information between players will be strictly discouraged.

-Returning to our running example hand, let’s imagine we’ve been dealt the Ah and Qh to begin the hand.
+Returning to our running example hand, let’s imagine we get the Ah and Qh to begin the hand.

 Fold or 3rd Street Bet